liberation-data/drivine/README.md

 AMEX, Etihad Airlines, Singapore Airlines and others.

 The ideas behind Drivine were developed while building [Vampr](https://apps.apple.com/us/app/vampr/id1069819177), a a social network for musicians and music lovers.
 Vampr serves hundreds/thousands of transactions per second.
+The approach has been **proven in production**.
+You can have your, rational, flexible architecture and scale it too 🍻.

 Jasper was a past committer to the [Spring Framework](https://spring.io/) including on [Spring Data Neo4j](https://spring.io/projects/spring-data-neo4j).